GadMil/Interpretability/README.md

 ---

 **License**
 This repository (data, documentation, and figures) is intended for academic and research use, and is licensed under CC BY-NC 4.0.
-See LICENSE for details.
+See [License](LICENSE) for details.